kshraddha1413/SalesForceDoc/README.md

 You need to load into an object that is not supported by the Data Import Wizard.
 You want to schedule regular data loads, such as nightly imports.

+A *profile* is a collection of settings and permissions.
+Profile settings determine which data the user can see, and permissions determine what the user can do with that data.

 **Standard Profiles**
 The platform includes a set of standard profiles.
 Some examples are: